enryi/Chess-Site/README.md

 # ♟️ Chess Website Installation Guide

-Welcome to the Chess Website!
+Welcome to my Chess Website!
 This guide will walk you through the steps needed to install and run the project locally.

 ---